iamGodskid/Javascript_storage_notationParser/README.md

 # GiniFileParser
-a parser that reads gini files into javascript objects
+a parser that reads gini files into stringified objects

 ## installation
 download from github and reference